LyMarco/MusicKickstarter/iteration-03.review.md

 List any process-related changes you are planning to make (if there are any)

- * Ordered from most to least important.
- * Explain why you are making a change.

  * Plan meetings ahead of time and use a group calendar
     * We had an issue with scheduling outline above.
 Planning more ahead of time will make sure we can accomodate everyone, and using a group calendar will make sure everyone remembers about it and is notified.